Zach-Shim/DSA/ADT's/Graphs/notes/1 - Graph Terminology.md

 In a digraph (directed graph), an edge is an ordered pair
 - Thus: (u,v) and (v,u) are not the same edge

-**Degree**
-The degree of a vertex is the number of edges touching it.
-In a directed graph, each vertex has a separate
-1. **In-degree**: Number of incoming edges
-2. **Out-degree**: Number of outgoing edges

 **Directed Graph Diagram**
 A Directed Edge from v -> w is drawn with an arrow